Incognitol07/expense-tracker-api/README.md

 # Expense Tracking and Budgeting API

-The **Expense Tracking and Budgeting API** helps individuals manage their finances by tracking expenses, setting and managing budgets, and generating real-time alerts.
+The **Expense Tracking and Budgeting API** helps individuals manage their finances by tracking expenses, setting budgets, and generating real-time alerts.
 The API supports user authentication, secure data management, and easy integration with third-party services.

 ## Problem Solved